Mit brennender Sorge: Defense of natural law

 Thomas Banchoff considers this the first explicit mention of human rights by a Pope, something the Pope would affirm the following year in a little-noticed letter to the American Church.
 Banchoff writes: "the church's full embrace of the human rights agenda would have to wait until the 1960s".

 Defense of Catholic schooling

-The encyclical also defends Catholic schooling against Nazi attempts to monopolize education.
+The encyclical also defends the natural rights of parents in the education of their children, and describes as "void of all legality" the "notorious coercion" of Catholic children away from Catholic schooling into interdenominational schools, part of Nazi attempts to monopolize education (sections 33–37).